 ACOs, CINs, VBCs, State Medicaid Programs, Health systems and physician groups have come to rely on the granularity of analysis that Sita and her team provide to track and report clinical performance.
 Improvements in clinical performance and quality help these provider organizations to achieve the quadruple aim, secure reimbursements and financial incentives under new value and risk-based payment models.

-Sharing her ideas, she mentioned that she is enthralled “To work in such an innovative industry, advance data analytics, and be a part of such a dynamic group of industry-leading women is very special to me,” she further added that “Data scientists, especially women, are responsible for addressing many challenges as well as identifying how patterns shift when certain data elements are added to, or removed from, data models.
+Sharing her ideas, she mentioned that she is enthralled “To work in such an innovative industry, advance healthcare data analytics, and be a part of such a dynamic group of industry-leading women is very special to me,” she further added that “Data scientists, especially women, are responsible for addressing many challenges as well as identifying how patterns shift when certain data elements are added to, or removed from, data models.
 Healthcare’s new data models must incorporate such disparate information as social determinants of health and all types of lab results, including COVID-19 testing.
 It’s this data that paints a complete picture of a person’s health and wellbeing to ensure they receive the care they need.”

 As Sita continues to explore these healthcare data sets and analytical models, she encourages female innovators to do the same.
 “Never stop reading and learning.
 Open your mind to new teachings and ways of exploring a concept or idea.
 At the pace we [female innovators] are going, we are likely to transform the healthcare landscape and delivery of care before the next spacecraft lands on Mars.”